 - In April 1963, King with SCLC began the Birmingham campaign resulting in an agreement on racial desegregation in Birmingham city.

-- During Birmingham campaign, King arrested and put in jail.
+- During the Birmingham campaign, King arrested and put in jail.
 King starts to respond movement by writing letters from jail famously known as “Letter from Birmingham”.

 - Martin Luther King Jr. arrested 30 times for civil right activities.

-- On August 28, 1963, King represented SCLC one of the “Big-Six “civil rights organizations who arranged March in Washington D.C for Freedom and Jobs.
+- On August 28, 1963, King represented SCLC one of the “Big-Six “civil rights organizations that arranged March in Washington D.C for Freedom and Jobs.
 This was the largest protest in Washington D.C history.
 King delivered a speech “I Have a Dream” to an audience of about 250,000 people.
-This speech is regarded as an important speech in the US oratory history.
+This speech is regarded as an important speech in US oratory history.

 - On October 14, 1964, Nobel Peace Prize awarded to King for his nonviolent resistance against the racial segregation in the US.

 Facts – Timeline From 1964 – MLK Assassination/Posthumous:

 - On March 25, 1965, during the third march of Bloody Sunday, King delivered an important speech “How Long?
 Not Long”.
 In this speech, King said equal rights for African – American could not be far away.

 - On April 4, 1967, King delivered the speech “Beyond Vietnam”: A Time to Break Silence at New York City River Side Church.
 King opposed the involvement of America in the Vietnam War.